cplan85/cplan85/README.md

 - 🔭 I just graduated from the <b>Frontend Angular Bootcamp</b> at the IT Academy of BCN Activa.
 Check out my [Final Project Here](https://github.com/cplan85/Sprint9-Events-App)!

-- 🛠 Currently on the Frontend Angular Team working on the [IT Academy Business Assitant Project - Barcelona Activa](https://github.com/IT-Academy-BCN/BusinessAssistantBCN-frontend2)
+- 🛠 Currently a member of the Frontend Angular Team working on the [IT Academy Business Assitant Project - Barcelona Activa](https://github.com/IT-Academy-BCN/BusinessAssistantBCN-frontend2)

 - 🌱 I’m currently learning Advanced back-end server development with Node.js, Relational databases with PostgreSQL, and Three.js

-- 👨‍💻 Nov 2022 - New Web Developer Portfolio live [here](https://cplan85.github.io/Portfolio-2022/).
-As an ongoing development, much of my personal website (including architecture work) available at [carlosplanchart.com](https://www.carlosplanchart.com/) ⚠️WIP
+- 👨‍💻 Nov 2022 - New Web Developer Portfolio live on [github pages](https://cplan85.github.io/Portfolio-2022/).
+As the new site is still in ongoing development, much of my personal website (including architecture work!) still available at [carlosplanchart.com](https://www.carlosplanchart.com/) ⚠️WIP

 - 📫 How to reach me **carlos_planchart@live.com**